-Amerisleep compares well against a range of different products on the market but can it actually stand the pressure of an established authority?
-With years of experience, Casper is certainly capable of capturing the tremendous variety in terms of customer demand and accommodates quickly by employing contemporary technology.
+Amerisleep compares well against a range of different products on the market, but can it stand the pressure of an established authority?
+With years of experience, Casper is capable of capturing the tremendous variety in terms of customer demand and accommodates quickly by employing contemporary technology.

 Is Amerisleep up to the challenge?
-Will the mattress provide a comparable level of performance and is it capable of standing up to the other?
-Let's have a look at the Amerisleep vs. Casper “battle” and find out!
+Will the mattress provide a comparable level of performance, and is it capable of standing up to the other?
+For this review, we will focus on Amerisleep’s AS3 model and see how it compares to Casper.
+Let's look at the Amerisleep vs. Casper “battle” and find out!

 Read More: Our Top Memory Foam Based Beds

 The Amerisleep beds range from Soft to Firm, placing them between 4 and 7 out of 10, with 10 being the most firm.